Tønder case: The Trials

 The 47-year-old father in the Tønder Case was on the 20.
 February 2007 in the local court in Tønder, sentenced to 10 years in jail for the sexual abuse of his two daughters.
 He was sentenced after having confirmed his admission of guilt in regards to the sexual assault accusations.
 He only partially admitted having rented out the daughters to various other men (many of whom had already been sentenced at this point).
 He was, along with the prison sentence, forced to pay 200.000 DKK in damages to the older daughter, and 50.000 DKK to the younger one.

 The 47-year-old man's was charged with having sexually abused his older daughter, as well as having rented her out to other men for various sexual acts, while she was still only 10–11 years old.
 In a later court session in Tønder, the father also admitted to the other 19 accusations (in regards to the other men), and after the prosecution and defence rested their case, it only took Judge Henriette Frölich half an hour to hand out the ruling.

 The mother was sentenced separately on the 11.
 December 2006 in the same court (in Tønder) and was sentenced to indefinite involuntary commitment at a psychiatric hospital.
-It was revealed that she had been suffering from schizophrenia since 1983.
+It was revealed that she had had schizophrenia since 1983.